 Portland General (17) 74

-Global Assets 19 19
+Global Assets (268) 19

-Broadband Services (80) (20)
+Broadband Services (357) (20)

-Corporate and Other (59) (106)
+Corporate and Other (818) (106)

-715 679

-Items impacting comparability:

-Investing activities (841) -

-Azurix (287) -

-Broadband (277) -

-IBIT $(690) $ 679
+Income (loss) before interest and taxes $(666) $ 679

 Wholesale Services Business

 Enron’s Wholesale Services business is comprised of two segments, Americas and Europe and Other (collectively Wholesale Services).
 Wholesale Services builds its business through the creation of networks involving selective asset ownership, contractual access to third-party assets and market-making activities.
 Each market in which it operates utilizes these components in a slightly different manner and is at a different stage of development.
 This network strategy has enabled Enron to establish a leading position in its markets.
 Activities may be integrated into a bundled product offering for Enron’s customers.